 Dainese Hybrid Impact Guard This is a classic example of an off-road oriented vest.
 The chest protection is designed to deflect stones and impacts with hard objects, and the back protection is very substantial indeed—featuring an inner core made from an aluminum and honeycomb structure, and articulated outer plates.
 The Hybrid Impact Guard is a good choice if you venture offroad and costs €150.
 It comes in any colour you like, as long as it’s nero.
 [Buy]

-Forcefield Pro SL1 Combo Since 2003, this English company has been making a name for itself with high-end armor for motorcycling, snow sports and mountain biking.
-The SL1 Combo is one of the safest armor systems you can buy, and combines Forcefield’s Pro Shirt with the Sport Lite back protector.
+Forcefield Pro Shirt Since 2003, this English company has been making a name for itself with high-end armor for motorcycling, snow sports and mountain biking.
+The Pro Shirt is one of the safest armor systems you can buy, and with built in protection at the elbows, shoulders and chest—plus a CE Level 2 back protector.
 It’s constructed from machine-washable BeCool™ fabric—complete with “Humidity Discharge Function”—and the armor panels are low-profile CE-approved Nitrex Evo.
-Not cheap at £200, but good insurance.
+Not cheap at $299, but formidable insurance.
 [Buy]

 The sheer volume of motorcycle armor currently on the market is both overwhelming and reassuring.
 If you rate a vest that you don’t see here, let us know what about it in the comments below.
 Chris and I are interested to see what you’re all wearing.—James.